Our progress

 Strategic Pathway 2: Protection and enhancement of our natural assets and distinctive landscapes

-Hectares of land per 1000 residents acquired through the Environment Levy for conservation and preservation purposes maintained9.6 hectares per 1000 residents11.25 hectares per 1000 residents*165.5 hectares of land acquired
+Hectares of land per 1000 residents acquired through the Environment Levy for conservation and preservation purposes maintained9.6 hectares per 1000 residents11.09 hectares per 1000 residents*No land was acquired in 2022/23

 Strategic Pathway 3: Responsive accessible and well managed assets and infrastructure